JaniJunaid-Shaik/Electronic-System-Design-PBL/README.md

-# Guardian Band: Device designed for SOS alerts and real-time GPS tracking
+# Guardian Band: A Device designed for SOS alerts and real-time GPS tracking